SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   ![Select IoT Device](resources/readme/azureiothubadddevice.png)

-  To enable the device interactions after SAS authentication.
-Refer [Register IoT Device with symmetric key authentication in IoT Hub](#131---register-iot-device-with-symmetric-key-authentication-in-iot-hub) section.
+  To enable the device interactions after SAS authentication, refer to the [Register IoT Device with symmetric key authentication in IoT Hub](#131---register-iot-device-with-symmetric-key-authentication-in-iot-hub) section.

-  To enable the device interactions after X509 self-signed certificate authentication.
-Refer [Register IoT Deivice with X.509 Authenticated Device with IoT Hub](#132---register-iot-deivice-with-x509-authenticated-device-with-iot-hub) section.
+  To enable the device interactions after X509 self-signed certificate authentication, refer to the [Register IoT Deivice with X.509 Authenticated Device with IoT Hub](#132---register-iot-deivice-with-x509-authenticated-device-with-iot-hub) section.

 ### 1.3 - **Register the authentication method**